johanhedin/sdrx/README.md

     $ ./sdrx --gain 30 122.455

 To stop the program, just press Crtl-C in the terminal and wait.
 This will stop `sdr` cleanly as Ctrl-C is handled properly.
+If you have multiple devices connected you can easily run multiple instances of `sdrx` in different terminal windows.

 The defaults for volume and squelsh level should be good as is.
 RF gain can be adjusted according to the local signal environment.